Breakthrough proposal would aid drought-stricken Colorado River as 3 Western states offer cuts

 The 1,450-mile (2,334-kilometer) river provides water to 40 million people in seven U.S. states, parts of Mexico and more than two dozen Native American tribes.
 It produces hydropower and supplies water to farms that grow most of the nation’s winter vegetables.

-In exchange for temporarily using less water, cities, irrigation districts and Native American tribes in the three states will receive federal funding, though officials did not say how much they expected to receive.
+In exchange for temporarily using less water, cities, irrigation districts and Native American tribes in the three states will be paid.
+The federal government plans to spend $1.2 billion, said Lauren Wodarski, a spokesperson to U.S. Sen. Catherine Cortez Masto, a Nevada Democrat.

 Though adoption of the plan isn’t certain, U.S. Bureau of Reclamation Commissioner Camille Touton called it an “important step forward.”
 She said the bureau will pull back its proposal from last month that could have resulted in sidestepping the existing water priority system to force cuts while it analyzes the three-state plan.
 The bureau’s earlier proposal, if adopted, could have led to a messy legal battle.